Keep your eyes open!...

 Subscribe Unsubscribe View Archives

-The Desert Fathers: sayings of the Early Christian Monks: Discretion
+The Desert Fathers: Sayings of the Early Christian Monks: Humility

 Prayer request?
 Send an email to: [email protected]